-- Market Place – the market place is where you want to go for your seeds if you’re looking to get top quality crops straight away.
+- Central Market – the central market is where you want to go for your seeds if you’re looking to get top-quality crops straight away.
 Sometimes you can’t find the seeds you want but you can often find cheaper seeds here than from the vendors.

-I highly recommend buying your seeds from the market place where you can because with most crops it will increase your profits if you choose to sell the crops.
-If you’re looking for maximum yield, buying the seeds instead of breeding the seeds will also increase the amount of crops you are left with.
+I highly recommend buying your seeds from the central market where you can because with most crops it will increase your profits if you choose to sell the crops.
+If you’re looking for maximum yield, buying the seeds instead of breeding the seeds will also increase the number of crops you are left with.